o-alquimista/nav-panel/README.md

 # Navigation Panel
 A collapsible navigation panel for web pages.

+## How it works
 The mechanism for showing and hiding the panel works similarly to Bootstrap's Collapse component.
 When showing, the panel is made visible with the `display` CSS property, then it transitions to the target width or height.
 When hiding, it transitions to width or height `0`, then it is hidden with the `display` property.

+### Configurability
 Speaking of transitions, there is a special transition mode: the _fullscreen_ mode.
 When enabled, the panel will transition to and from `100%`, otherwise it will calculate the original width or height of the panel and transition to and from that value.
 This is controlled through the `data-fullscreen` attribute.

 Transition orientation is configurable through the `data-vertical-transition` attribute.
 The value of `true` makes it use the height for the transition, while `false` makes it use the width.

 To have your panel close whenever the browser window is resized, set `data-close-on-resize` to true.

+### Accessibility
-This plugin toggles `aria-expanded`, provides keyboard navigation with the arrow keys and performs focus monitoring to close the panel when it is no longer in focus.
+This plugin toggles `aria-expanded`, provides keyboard navigation with the arrow keys, performs focus monitoring to close the panel when it is no longer in focus, plus other keyboard and pointer interactions.
+The code snippets here include the necessary ARIA attributes.
 Currently, only anchor elements `<a>` are supported as focusable panel items.

+Wanna see it in action?
+I use it on my [portfolio page](https://dougsilva.me/) and on a [demo project](https://kabum.dougsilva.me/) on smaller viewport sizes.

 ## Installation and Usage
 Install the [npm package](https://www.npmjs.com/package/nav-panel) using your preferred package manager.